 In 2012, Irani appeared in a lead role opposite Farhan Khan in Bela Bhansali`s romantic comedy, Shirin Farad ki Toh Nikal Padi.
 The movie garnered positive to mixed critical reactions and enjoyed good opening at box-office.
 Praising the movie, film critic Sukanya Verma of Rediff said, "Shirin Farhad Ki Toh Nikal Padi certainly makes for a welcome break from farcical exaggerations.
 What sets this delightful love story apart is that it is woven around two 40-plus Parsis, who neither face the hurdle of age nor community."

 In 2013, Irani made his Telegu movie debut with Attharintiki Daaredhi playing the role of Pawan Kalyan`s grandfather.
 He also appeared in supporting roles in high prolific movies such as Happy New Year (2014), PK (2014) and Dilwale (2015) all of which were big grossers at box office.
 In 2016, Irani essayed the role of Dr. Shroff in much awaited Marathi movie, Ventilator.
 The movie was declared commercial success upon its release with critics praising performances of every cast member.
-His 2019 release includes PM Narendra Modi, Total Dhamaal, Housefull 4 and Made In China.
+His 2019 release includes PM Narendra Modi, Total Dhamaal, Housefull 4, Made In China and Jhalki.